 - Knowledge of the needs and strengths of community volunteers of all ages and backgrounds

-- Strong working knowledge of community resources in either/or Suffolk & Middlesex County
+- Strong working knowledge of community resources in Suffolk or Middlesex County, particularly with respect to housing and transitional assistance.

 - Experience working with communities of color